 Migrating from xUnit.net

-Migrating from xUnit to TUnit can significantly improve test execution speed.
-Benchmarks show TUnit is 1.3x faster than xUnit v3 on average.
-Check the detailed benchmarks to see performance comparisons.
+Migrating from xUnit to TUnit can improve test execution speed.
+Check the benchmarks to see how TUnit compares.

 | xUnit | TUnit |